Enid, Oklahoma

 Enid (/ˈiːnɪd/ EE-nid) is the ninth-largest city in the U.S. state of Oklahoma.
 It is the county seat of Garfield County.
-As of the 2020 census, the population was 51,308.
+In the 2020 census, the population was 51,308.
 Enid was founded during the opening of the Cherokee Outlet in the Land Run of 1893, and is named after Enid, a character in Alfred, Lord Tennyson's Idylls of the King.
 In 1991, the Oklahoma state legislature designated Enid the "purple martin capital of Oklahoma."
 Enid holds the nickname of "Queen Wheat City" and "Wheat Capital" of Oklahoma and the United States for its immense grain storage capacity, and has the third-largest grain storage capacity in the world.

-History
+Etymology

 In summer 1889, M.A.
 Low, a Rock Island official, visited the local railroad station then under construction, and inquired about its name.
-At that time, it was called Skeleton.
 Disliking the original name, he renamed the station Enid, after a character in Alfred Lord Tennyson's Idylls of the King.

-However, a more fanciful story of how the town received its name is popular.
+A more fanciful story of how the town received its name is popular.
 According to that tale, in the days following the land run, some enterprising settlers decided to set up a chuckwagon and cook for their fellow pioneers, hanging a sign that read "DINE".
 Some other, more free-spirited settlers, turned that sign backward to read, of course, "ENID".
 The name stuck.

+History

+Prior to the Land Run of 1893, the land where present day Enid, Oklahoma sits was part of O County in the Cherokee Outlet, and was occupied by the Cherokee people following the Treaty of New Echota and the Cherokee trail of tears.
+Historically, the area was a hunting ground for the Wichita, Osage, and Kiowa tribes.
+The Chisholm Trail, stage coach lines, mail routes, and railroads passed through stations in the town which was then known as Skeleton.

 During the opening of the Cherokee Outlet in the Land Run of 1893, Enid was the location of a land office which is now preserved in its Humphrey Heritage Village, part of the Cherokee Strip Regional Heritage Center.
-Enid, the rail station, (now North Enid, Oklahoma) was the original town site endorsed by the government.
+Enid, the rail station, now North Enid, Oklahoma, was the original town site endorsed by the government.
 It was platted by the surveyor W. D. Twichell, then of Amarillo, Texas.